M66B/FairEmail/app/src/main/assets/SETUP-eu-rES.md

 # Ezartzeko laguntza

 FairEmail ezartzea oso erraza da.
 Gutxienez kontu bat behar duzu e-maila jasotzeko eta identitate bat e-maila bidaltzeko.
-Ezarpen azkarrak kontu eta identitate bana gehituko ditu aldi berean hornitzaile ezagun gehienentzat.
+The quick setup will add an account and an identity in one go for most providers.

 ## Betebeharrak